 Ofsted and Performance Data

-Overall we have been graded as a ‘Good’ school with previous inspection judgements being validated (Overall 'Good' and 'Outstanding' for Leadership and Management - December 2013).
+Overall we have been graded as a ‘Good’ school with previous inspection judgements being validated (Overall 'Good' and 'Outstanding' for Leadership and Management - March 2018 and December 2013).

-Easter term 2018 ended with Ofsted Inspectors visiting the WDPS community on the 13th March 2018.
+The May half-term 2023 ended with Ofsted Inspectors visiting the WDPS community on the 16th and 17th May.

 Well, Ofsted finally arrived and I appreciate that the Inspector, Phil Scott, quickly gained a clear understanding of our school culture.
 Having being a Head Teacher himself, he was well aware of the challenges that we face.
 The staff and I were delighted with the final report which we feel gives a strong flavour of the learning our children enjoy at WDPS.

 Pupils obviously enjoy school, and get on well together.
 Behaviour is good.
 Relationships between adults and pupils are warm and trusting.

 Pupils enjoy lessons, saying learning is not too easy or hard.
 They say teachers always expect them to do their best.
 Pupils gain house points for displaying school values like being caring or a risk-taker.
 Pupils’ eyes light up when talking about the school grounds.
 The firm favourite is the bushcraft area, which is a magical place in which to learn.